Key Takeaways

 Roth 401(k) Contribution Limits

 There are maximum contribution limits for Roth 401(k) accounts which are adjusted annually for inflation.
-For 2024, your personal contribution limit is $23,000.
-If you are 50 or older, you can contribute an additional $7,500.
+For 2025, your personal contribution limit is $23,500, which is an increase of $500 from last year.
+If you are aged 50 to 59, or 64 and older, you can contribute an additional $7,500.
+For those between 60 and 63, you can contribute an additional $11,250 in 2025.
 This is known as a “catch-up” contribution.

 How Does a Roth 401(k) Match Differ From a Traditional 401(k) Match?